erich666/McUsd/unit_tests/cubes_r_normals/README.md

 It is possible to build [usdview from scratch](https://graphics.pixar.com/usd/release/toolset.html), but in that way lies madness (at least for me).
 Happily, [NVIDIA's Omniverse Launcher](https://www.nvidia.com/en-us/omniverse/) provides a pre-built USDView that I can simply install and run.
 I tested with version 0.22.8.

-Load procedure: File -> Open and select cubes_r_normal.usda.
+Load procedure: File -> Open and select cubes_r_normals.usda.
 Press F11 to toggle on the hierarchy view (if not already visible).
 Open up the "root" by double-clicking on it.
 Select the "Camera" and right-click, then pick (at the bottom) "Set As Active Camera".
 Widen the application a bit and you'll see:

 ![UsdView 0.22.8](/unit_tests/cubes_r_normals/images/crn_usdview.png "UsdView 0.22.8")